Bạch Mã National Park

-The park can be accessed by foot, moped or with a park guide's car.

 History

 In 1932, the summit of Bạch Mã was selected by the French engineer Girard to become a hill station for the colonial administration of Hue.
 In the following years, a village including 139 villas and hotels was created.
 To accommodate holidaymakers and to avoid commuting on the steep, 19 km road to the next major town, there was a post office, a market, and a hospital.
 By 1937 the number of holiday homes had reached 139 and it became known as the "Dalat of central Vietnam".
 Most of the visitors were high-ranking French VIPs.
-Not surprisingly the Viet Minh tried hard to spoil the holiday – the area saw some heavy fighting in the early 1950s.
-After independence from the French, Bạch Mã was soon forgotten and the villas abandoned; today they are in total ruin and only a few stone walls remain.
-At an elevation of 1250 meters above sea level, the national park is a popular summer retreat for the Vietnamese, who come to feel the relief of the cooler temperatures of Bạch Mã.
+The area saw fighting in the early 1950s.
+After independence from the French, the villas at Bạch Mã were abandoned; today they are in total ruin and only a few stone walls remain.
+At an elevation of 1250 meters above sea level, the national park is a popular summer retreat in Vietnam due to its cooler climate.

 The area around Bach Ma was first protected as a series of forest reserves in 1937 and was declared a protected area by the government of South Vietnam in 1962.
 In 1986 the area was established as a national park.
 The forests of the park, like Cát Tiên National Park, suffered from the use of defoliants like Agent Orange during the Vietnam War.